TSFBCE24RhythmHeaveners/openfx-zokzir/README.md

     cmake --build build
     ```

-    After the build is complete, the output will be located at `invert.ofx.bundle/Contents/Your-OS/invert.ofx`.
+    After the build is complete, the output will be located at `ZokzirEFFECT.ofx.bundle/Contents/Your-OS/ZokzirEFFECT.ofx`.

 ## Project Structure

-- `invert.cpp`: The main source file for the sample OpenFX effect.
-This file has been adapted from the official OpenFX repository and updated to use modern C++ standards.
+- `zokzireffect.cpp`: Zokzir effect base
 - `CMakeLists.txt`: The CMake configuration file for the project.
 - `.clang-format`: Configuration file for clang-format.
 - `.clang-tidy`: Configuration file for clang-tidy.